dental health

 Many antidepressant and antipsychotic medications can cause dry mouth.
 If you’re taking medication for your mental health (or another condition), we encourage you to check for dry mouth as a side effect.

 If you know it’s a side effect, you can go the extra mile to reduce symptoms of dry mouth.
-Some of our favorite ways include brushing daily with Davids hydroxyapatite toothpaste (the best dry mouth toothpaste, made with xylitol and vegetable glycerin) and eating a dry-mouth-friendly diet.
+Some of our favorite ways include brushing daily with Davids hydroxyapatite toothpaste (a great option for dry mouth, made with xylitol and vegetable glycerin) and eating a dry-mouth-friendly diet.
+Xylitol, which is included in many dry-mouth formulas, has been shown to help stimulate saliva production and support a more comfortable, hydrated mouth environment.

 5: bacterial balance in your oral microbiome

 Now, there’s an overwhelming amount of research that reveals your gut health (which is heavily impacted by your oral health) directly impacts your mental health and oral health.
 In other words, all three of these systems are so closely intertwined!
 The organisms in your gut play a central role in nutrient absorption, hormone balance, and so much more.
-The mouth-gut-brain system can impact the existence (and severity) of mental health conditions....so much so that scientists have identified specific strains of bacteria in the gut that are linked to mental health conditions such as depression.
+The mouth-gut-brain system can impact the existence (and severity) of mental health conditions.
+One large-scale study found distinct differences in the oral microbiome of people with depression and anxiety compared to those without, reinforcing this “oral-brain” connection.

 All that to say, maintaining a healthy bacterial balance in your mouth and gut can have immense positive impacts on your mental health and oral health.
 Let’s finish with a few of our favorite ways to achieve and maintain that healthy balance!